olivierbJAVA/OC-DA_JAVA-P7-Poseidon/README.md

 ### Logging

 The tool Logback is used for logging.
 Logs are sent to the console and to a file.
-You can configure the logging to your own needs by using the configuration file : *'logback.xml'*.
+You can configure the logging to your own needs by using the configuration file : *logback.xml*.

 Each request and result to endpoints are loggued.